kontent-ai/java-packages/kontent-delivery/README.md

 ### Previewing unpublished content

 To retrieve unpublished content, you need to create a `DeliveryClient` with both Project ID and Preview API key (You could also configure Preview API key in `DeliveryOptions` described above).
-Each Kentico Kontent project has its own Preview API key.
+Each Kontent project has its own Preview API key.

 ```java
 // Note: Within a single project, we recommend that you work with only